 Slender: The Eight Pages and its sequel Slender: The Arrival became indie horror phenomenons after the games were released in 2012 and 2013, respectively.
 YouTube personalities shared their terrified reactions as they were repeatedly scared by the long-limbed, mysterious “Slender Man.”
-Now, the infamous monster is starring in his own film, Slender Man, and the first trailer points to a film version that’s just as intense and spooky as the games.
+Now, the infamous monster is the focus of his own movie, Slender Man, and the film’s second trailer sheds some new light on the movie’s plot and main cast.

-“Where is my daughter?” a man asks as police search through a forest with flashlights.
+“Where is my daughter?” a man asks in the movie’s first trailer as police search through a forest with flashlights.
 “People don’t just disappear.”

 The trailer shows children having nightmares and being forced into mental institutions, but it only offers a small glimpse of the Slender Man, who stands behind fog in a forest, much like he did in the original game.
 Without warning, he appears in front of a girl and extends his arm, which has several smaller tentacles growing off of it, before the camera cuts away.
 As the police arrive in a large field, we see a girl slowly approach, her mouth covered in a black liquid, and it’s unclear if she’s under his control.